winitzki/scall/tutorial/programming_dhall.md

    a  b      2 /\   (a, 1) (b, 1) (c, 3) (c, 4)
               3  4
 ```

-We see how  `zip`  performs padding of the missing branches by repeating the last leaf value found along the branch.
+This is a "padding   `zip`" behavior:  the missing branches are padded by repeating the last leaf value found along the branch.

 #### Binary trees with data in branch nodes